Residential Parking Permit Program

-The Residential Parking Program is in place to provide easier access to on-street parking to those who live in an area while providing some additional regulations for general visitors to the area.
-Neighbourhoods with large venues or popular outdoor areas nearby, often experience parking congestion.
+The Residential Parking Program is in place to provide easier access to on-street parking to those who live in an area without on-site parking or homes near large venues or popular outdoor areas.
 Major parking generators such as hospitals, post-secondary facilities and LRT stations are common examples.
 In these areas, parking restrictions may be necessary to allow residents and their visitors reasonable access to on-street parking in their community.

 On-street parking is a public asset intended for public use.
 The City strives to manage on-street parking so that there is a reliable and predictable amount of available space on each block.
-This means parking is readily available for residents, visitors and businesses that provide services to homes.
+This means parking is readily available for residents, visitors and businesses.

 Residential Parking Zones (RPZs) are areas of the city with high parking congestion that employ certain parking exemptions for eligible residents of the zone.
 For example, many zones use two-hour time restrictions to manage short-stay parking, but permit holders are exempt from the time restriction.